 i.
-This Privacy Statement provides guidance and information to Edgar Group Pty Ltd (“BUD Duck”) customers regarding the processing of personal data by BUD Duck.
+This Privacy Statement provides guidance and information to Tummelstores BV (“BUD Duck”) customers regarding the processing of personal data by BUD Duck.

 ii.
 BUD Duck ("us", "we" or "our") is committed to protecting and respecting your privacy.
 This Statement together with the Term and Conditions and Cookies Policy and the documents referred to in them sets out the basis on which any personal data we collect from you or that you provide to us (“Data”) will be processed by us.
 Please read this Privacy Statement carefully to understand our treatment and use of Data.